bracesoftware/DETUtils-Old/d_properties.md

 *d_properties.inc* also contains some handy functions, let's see.

-#### SetPlayerProperty
+#### ``Player_SetProperty``

-- This function sets player's interior.
-Interior id can be seen after certain interior is created - thanks to debug messages!
+- This function sets player's property.
+Property id can be seen after certain interior is created - thanks to debug messages!

-**WARNING**: Interior id will be always same unless it is not created on callback *OnGameModeInit* or you changed interior creating algorithm.

 Parameters: